seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 That no particular scandal once can touch
 But it confounds the breather.
 He should have lived,
 Save that riotous youth, with dangerous sense,
-Might in the times to come have ta’en revenge,
+Might in the times to come have ta'en revenge,
-By so receiving a dishonour’d life
+By so receiving a dishonour'd life
 With ransom of such shame.
 Would yet he had lived!
 A lack, when once our grace we have forgot,
 Nothing goes right: we would, and we would not.